IDOP 2018: Listen to their cry

 Millions of Christians around the world are persecuted for their faith daily.
 From Pakistan to Kazakhstan, Nigeria to North Korea, Christians routinely face discrimination, harassment, violence and even death for their faith in Jesus.
 Their suffering is unimaginable.

 The Bible in Hebrews 13:3 command Christians to pray for those suffering as if they themselves were suffering.
 In other words, the Bible calls us to not only remember those who suffer but also to identify with them in their suffering.
-In keeping with this scriptural imperative, the International Days of Prayer for the Persecuted Church (IDOP) has united millions of Christians around the world in the spirit that scripture commands: If one suffers, we all suffer.
+In keeping with this scriptural command, the International Days of Prayer for the Persecuted Church (IDOP) has united millions of Christians in prayer for the suffering Body of Christ around the world.
+After all, as the Bible says: If one suffers, we all suffer.

-According to statistics, persecution is the daily reality of at least 100 million Christians around the world.
-These Christians, who face routine harassment and difficulties, often suffer in silence and isolation.
-Over the years, the IDOP has served as a platform to highlight their stories and advocate their plight.
+Over the years, the IDOP has served as a platform to highlight the stories of persecuted Christians and mobilise the global Church to respond to their plight.
 Moreover, in so doing, the IDOP has also been a source of solidarity and encouragement to persecuted Christians by reminding them that they are part of a larger, global family of believers.

-We invite you, therefore, to join us this year on 5th and 12th November as we unite globally to pray for the persecuted.
-Let’s pray that in spite of the pressure and persecution, our suffering brothers and sisters –where ever they may be in the world — would stand firm in their faith, holding fast to the promises of God in Christ.
+We invite you, therefore, to join us this year on 4th and 11th November as we unite globally to pray for the persecuted.
+Let’s pray that in spite of the pressure and persecution, our suffering brothers and sisters –where ever they may be in the world — would stand firm in their faith, hold fast to the promises of God, and live victoriously in Christ.

 World Evangelical Alliance, Religious Liberty Commission (WEA RLC)